sitespeedio/onlinetest/README.md

 # Onlinetest - deploy your own version of sitespeed.io online.

-This project helps you set up your own online version of sitespeed.io.
+Setup your own online version of sitespeed.io.
 You get:

 * **A server with GUI and API**:
    - Add tests using a HTML frontend